fruxo/turbobadger/readme.md

 This will clone GLFW into the right directory.

-On Windows, use the project files for Visual Studio 2012 in Demo/VisualStudio.
+There is project files for Visual Studio 2012 in Demo/VisualStudio.
-On Linux & Mac, simply run make.
-It will create a executable called RunDemo.
-On Linux & Mac, you can also use the Sublime Text project in the root folder that is set up to work with debugging using SublimeGDB.
+For other platforms/compilers, you need to first run cmake to generate makefile or projects for your favorite IDE.

 There's a Sublime Text project for a small Android test app in DemoAndroid with a custom build & deploy script (Windows .bat file.
 There's currently no Linux/Mac